The First KES 10 Million: The Hardest and Most Important Wealth Milestone

 • Save 30-50%.
 If possible, more.

-• Invest consistently
+• Invest consistently.

-• Avoid lifestyle inflation
+• Avoid lifestyle inflation.

-• Increase income without upgrading lifestyle
+• Increase income without upgrading lifestyle.

-• Stay patient 7–10 years
+• Stay patient 7-10 years.

+No secrets.
+No shortcuts.
 Just math and discipline.

-Do you want to look successful for the next 5 years - or be free for the next 40?
+Do you want to look successful for the next 5 years or be free for the next 40?

+You can't have both.
 Every decision today votes for one future or the other.

 The first KES 10 million is hard - but it's the gate.